Succulent Seafood Recipes

 Wine is not just a beverage; it's an experience.
 From the vineyard to the bottle, every aspect of the winemaking process contributes to the unique character and personality of the final product.
 And yet, one of the most critical components of the wine experience is often overlooked: packaging and label design.

-Last year the Outshinery team worked with the wine industry's top designers to put on an event called Set your packaging for success.
-It’s been a topic that stuck, with people still talking about how this factor of any alcohol brand is essential to getting attention and building excitement and trust with consumers.
+The Outshinery team worked with the wine industry's top designers to create a program called Set Your Packaging for Success.
+Your factor of any alcohol brand is essential to getting attention and building excitement and trust with consumers.

-Packaging serves as the primary point of contact between the consumer and the product.
-When a customer walks into a store or browses online, it is often the first thing they notice.
+Packaging is the primary point of contact between the consumer and the product.
+When a customer walks into a store or browse online, it is often the first thing they notice.
 A well-designed label can catch the eye and draw the consumer in, enticing them to learn more about the product and ultimately make a purchase, helping you sell more wine.

 “Drink labels can have a huge influence on buying decisions, as consumers are increasingly trying to understand ingredients and processes in a more meaningful way,” according to a report by global marketing company Snipp, based out of Vancouver.
 This hints at something that wine label creators often overlook: the momentum toward branding consistency.